 The rings themselves are very effective and have positive reviews, but numerous reviews also highlight that the buckles are poorly-constructed and are susceptible to breaking during use.
 This is obviously a large concern since the use of this product is associated with real risks if they’re not secure.

 The buckle seems to be the source of all the problems with this product, sadly.
 The adjustments to the strap length are difficult, it often chews up the strap material causing fraying of the supporting material and is obviously at risk of breaking.
 The problems this cause render the product incredibly problematic: safety on rings is the top priority and make this product impossible to recommend!

 This is even more unusual since the title of this product on Amazon specifically states “our suspension trainer has trustworthy buckles and straps”.
 This is clearly not the case with the frequency of poor reports regarding the safety and durability of the buckles.

 The Reehut straps are a great example of how a gimmick should never be put above the structural basics of a product – especially one designed to hold human bodyweight off of the ground!

-The gimmick itself – of multiple colourways for a plastic gymnastic ring – is actually pretty cool.
-This makes a lot of sense for a home gym or commercial gym with a strong colour scheme.
+The gimmick itself – of multiple colorways for a plastic gymnastic ring – is actually pretty cool.
+This makes a lot of sense for a home gym or commercial gym with a strong color scheme.
 It’s not crucial, and we prefer wooden rings, but it’s a nice touch.

 The problem, however, is simple: these rings are not effective at holding weight, with poor stitch and buckle quality.
 Over 10% of customers who have bought these rings complain of concerns ranging from mild durability problems to breaking during use.
 This is a huge problem since the suspension increases the risk of injury during a fault.